 - Comb – KM

-- Tiny bottle with liquid soap / shampoo – to be refilled along the way – to share
+- Tiny bottle with liquid soap/shampoo – to share

 - Cream for dry skin – KM

 - Washing cloth – to share